lefty556/atac-seq-pipeline/README.md

 ENCODE ATAC-seq pipeline
 ========================

+left556 fork notes:
+Added PBS/Torque functionality so this works on a pbs/torque cluster using Singularity.
+Function was added to backends/backend.conf and a pbs.json file was added, workflow_opts/pbs.json

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.156534.svg)](https://doi.org/10.5281/zenodo.156534)

 This pipeline is designed for automated end-to-end quality control and processing of ATAC-seq or DNase-seq data.
 The pipeline can be run on compute clusters with job submission engines or stand alone machines.
 It inherently makes uses of parallelized/distributed computing.
 Pipeline installation is also easy as most dependencies are automatically installed.
 The pipeline can be run end-to-end i.e. starting from raw FASTQ files all the way to peak calling and signal track generation; or can be started from intermediate stages as well (e.g. alignment files).
 The pipeline supports single-end or paired-end ATAC-seq or DNase-seq data (with or without replicates).
 The pipeline produces pretty HTML reports that include quality control measures specifically designed for ATAC-seq and DNase-seq data, analysis of reproducibility, stringent and relaxed thresholding of peaks, fold-enrichment and pvalue signal tracks.
 The pipeline also supports detailed error reporting and easy resuming of runs.
 The pipeline has been tested on human, mouse and yeast ATAC-seq data and human and mouse DNase-seq data.